TooAngel/screeps/doc/NPC.md

 ## Basic behavior

-- I want to make sure that you are prepared for the dangers out there.
-On the first meetings I'll make sure that your room defense is up for a minimal standard.

-See it as a:

-"It is most gratifying that your enthusiasm for our planet continues unabated.
-As a token of our appreciation, we hope you will enjoy the two thermonuclear missiles we've just sent to converge with your craft.
-To ensure ongoing quality of service, your death may be monitored for training purposes.
-Thank you."
-(The Hitchhiker's Guide to the Galaxy)

-- There is a radius around my rooms which I see as mine, all interactions there are considered hostile and I'll react appropiate.
+- I keep a safety radius of 1 linear distance around the rooms and attack other controlled or reserved rooms
+- Hostile actions are retaliated

-- I like my rooms, if attacked or destroyed, I'll try my best to keep them, even after loosing the last spawn.
+- I like my rooms, if attacked or destroyed, I'll try the best to keep them, even after loosing the last spawn.

 ## API

-- Sending resources via terminal will increase the credit value of the resources to the `reputation`
-- Segements 1, 2 are public and show the Top and Bottom players based on their `reputation`
+For communication head over to the [API](API.md)